 October is another great month for getting outside with kids.
-This might be as simple as going on a family walk (and I have lots of tips for keeping kids happy on a walk), collecting conkers or going on days out.
+This might be as simple as going on a family walk (and I have a post with loads of ideas for things to do on a walk with kids) collecting conkers or even a trip to the park or woods.

 October on the bookshelves

 I love reading seasonal books with my children.
-I share my favourite autumn books for kids in this post and some gorgeous none scary Halloween books for kids in these two posts below.
-So if you’re looking for inspiration then click the image below.
+I share my favourite autumn books for kids in this post.

 October ideas for creating and playing

-There are lots of opportunities for craft and play in autumn.
+There are lots of opportunities for crafting and play in autumn.
 I’ve got some posts this month coming up filled with inspiration for you.
-In the meantime, these posts from last year may be useful.

 Pin for later: